FediHotel/Ubuntu-Tutorial/Imager_And_Gamedata_Setup.md

 ## Nitro Imager with Node V19

-Copy the content to example : /docker/nitro_imager
+Copy the content to example : /docker/nitro_imager you will find this in the Docker folder

 Change the /docker/nitro_imager/.env